 Hands-on Gear Review

-Cons: Patchy cold spots, Not versatile
+Cons: Patchy cold spots, not versatile

-Our testers loved the Sea to Summit Spark Sp II sleeping bag when they wanted to save weight and space in their packs.
-It was awarded a Top Pick Award for light and fast backpacking and climbing trips.
+Our testers love the Sea to Summit Spark Sp II sleeping bag when they want to save weight and space in their pack.
 We found it to be an appropriate summer bag for middle elevation mountain terrain.
 We didn't think twice about carrying it for trips where we wanted to move fast and carry less weight.
 For a specialty sleeping bag, the price tag is fair, but don't count on this bag doing it all.
 The window of time for which it will be comfortable is limited.
-If you're going to spend more time carrying your sleeping bag than sleeping in it, consider a super light bag like this one.
-This bag is available from major online retailers, unlike the ultra-light sleeping bags featured in our Ultralight Sleeping Bag Review.
-For more well-rounded three-season sleeping bags, take a look at our Editors' Choice winner, the Western Mountaineering Ultralite or our complete Backpacking Sleeping Bag Review for better options.
+If you're going to spend more time carrying your sleeping bag than sleeping in it, consider a super light bag like the Sea to Summit Spark Sp II.
+For a more well-rounded three season sleeping bag, take a look at our Editors' Choice winner, the Western Mountaineering Ultralite or our complete Backpacking Sleeping Bag Review for better options.

-The Spark Sp II was much warmer than we expected it to be.
+The Spark Sp II is much warmer than we expected a minimalist bag to be.
 It is shockingly light for a traditional mummy style sleeping bag.
 It feels like a cloud in your hands, and the white color makes that feeling even more convincing.
-You can literally see through the nearly translucent exterior fabric, and it is obvious that the down is of high quality as you feel the bag and look at the healthy down clusters inside.
-By looking through the exterior, you can also see why it sometimes feels like it has patchy cold spots.
+You can literally see the down through the nearly translucent exterior fabric and it is obvious that the down is of high quality as you feel the bag and look at the healthy down clusters inside.
+By looking through the exterior, you can also see why the Spark Sp II felt like it had patchy cold spots.
 Down needs to be shifted around inside the baffles to maximize the distribution of the insulation.
 There is proportionally more down near the core of the body, just where you need it most to stay the warmest.

-The Sea to Summit Spark Sp II weighs an incredible 18 oz. in a size long.
+The Sea to Summit Spark Sp II weighs an incredible 18oz. in a size long.
 It accomplishes this by featuring a slim fit, lightweight fabrics inside and out, a ⅓ length zipper, and 850+ fill down.
 There really isn't anything else to this bag.
-It is overall very simple in design, and weight and space are the primary considerations for anything that is part of this bag.
-The only bags featured in our Backpacking Sleeping Bag Review that compare weight-wise are the more expensive Marmot Plasma 30 and the less warm and less comfortable minimal Western Mountaineering Highlite.
-You can also explore our Ultralight Sleeping Bag Review for non-traditional sleeping bags that are more in the league weight-wise with the Sea to Summit Spark Sp II.
+It is overall very simple in design, and weight and space are the primary considerations for anything that is part of the Spark Sp II.
+The only bags featured in our Backpacking Sleeping Bag Review that compare weight wise are the more expensive Marmot Plasma 30 and the less warm and less comfortable minimal Western Mountaineering Highlite.
+You can explore our Ultralight Sleeping Bag Review for other non-traditional sleeping bags that are more in the league weight wise with the Sea to Summit Spark Sp II.

 Soft materials and soft, high loft down make the Spark a reasonably comfortable bag.
 It features a slim fit that allows little room for thrashing about inside the bag.
 However, it fits close enough that it is easy to move with the sleeping bag.
 It does have a hood, which adds a bit of warmth and comfort over a hoodless ultralight design.

-The standout features of this bag are the high quality materials from which it is constructed.
+The standout features of the Sea to Summit Sp II are the high quality materials it is constructed from.
 The shell of the bag is made from 10 denier Pertex Quantum fabric for minimal weight and bulk.
 We like how the DWR treatment shed condensation on the outside of the bag.
 850+ fill down is the insulation of choice for lightweight sleeping bags like the Spark.
 Appropriate attention was paid to minimizing extra features so as to keep the weight down.
 Extras on this bag mean that things were taken away.
 The ⅓ length zipper, the slim cut, and the small diameter drawcord at the collar are all examples of this bag's minimalism.

-The Sea to Summit Spark SpII is a super light, smartly featured, minimalist sleeping bag.
-It should be used for light and fast missions in the mountains where every ounce and every cubic inch matters.
-Well insulated for a lightweight, summer sleeping bag, the Spark is right at home in mid-elevation terrain.
-We recommend this bag for users who already have a three-season sleeping bag that is their all-purpose workhorse and need an ultra-light bag for specific mountain trips.
+The Sea to Summit Spark Sp II is a super light, smartly featured, minimalist sleeping bag.
+It should be used for light and fast missions in the mountains where every ounce and every cubic inch matter.
+Well-insulated for a lightweight summer sleeping bag, the Spark is right at home in mid-elevation terrain.
+We recommend this bag for users who already have a three season sleeping bag that is their all-purpose workhorse and need an ultra-light bag for specific mountain trips.
 It is a better value than the other super light bags in this backpacking sleeping bag review.
 It is high quality, high performance, and a great value in this realm.

-The Spark SpII is part of a series of sleeping bags from Sea to Summit.
+The Spark Sp II is part of a series of sleeping bags from Sea to Summit.
 They are similar in cut and the materials are the same as Spark Sp II.

 — Mike Phillips